jake-knerr/cogent/README.md

 I believe that the popularity of React is due to the encapsulation of HTML, CSS, and JavaScript code into the concept of a component, with the JavaScript definition as the primary face of a component.

 Cogent also aims to componentize a web app by unifying HTML, CSS, and JavaScript.
 Cogent is a pattern and a set of conventions, not a code-based framework.
-Cogent is simple and prioritizes ease of use at the cost of more boilerplate and less "magic".
+Cogent is simple and prioritizes ease of use, but requires greater skill with the underlying browser APIs.

 ### Overview

 #### An app is a hierarchy of components.

 The top-level component is the application component.

+#### An application is represented by an application state ("state") that can be thought to be represented by all the components that make up the application.

+In other words, the application state is the state of the application at any given time.
+It is the state of all the components that make up the application.

 #### A component is an object that wraps a single HTMLElement that is its view.